Altadena Heritage Tree Giveaway Fall 2023 Was A Great Success

 This tree giveaway is supported in part by Southern California Edison.

-In our ongoing campaign to combat the Urban Heat Island effect and increase the urban canopy of Altadena and surroundings, Altadena Heritage will host our fourth annual fall Tree Giveaway.
+In our ongoing campaign to combat the Urban Heat Island effect and increase the urban canopy of Altadena and surroundings, Altadena Heritage hosted the fourth annual fall Tree Giveaway.
 Adding trees is the easiest, least expensive, most beautiful way individuals can cool Altadena and help clean the air.
 In addition to these benefits to the community, trees add value to your property.